 However, this occurs behind the scenes, as the user who initiated the request will receive a single coordinated response from the initial DSA.
 LDAP directories can be distributed among any number of servers within a network.
 Each of these servers can have a mirrored version of the main directory, and LDAP allows for the copied servers to sync with the main server periodically.

 LDAP has a number of functions that allow users to define data within the directory.
 One of these is Permissions.
 Set up by a server admin, permissions allow certain defined groups of people access to parts of the database.
 Permissions also allow some data to be kept hidden from users who do not have the proper privileges.

 The other common function of LDAP is the Schema.
 This is a way to describe both the format and attributes of data within the directory.
 This, when joined with filtered searches, allows for a structured hierarchy and organization of information.

 All major directory services are fundamental in elevating local and world wide network applications.
 LDAP allows large organized bodies of information to be shared throughout networks.
 These directory services can provide any organized set of records, often with a hierarchical structure, such as a corporate email directory, a telephone directory, a list prospective clients, the options are limitless.
 It is for this reason that LDAP is so essential to shared networks.
 That is why LDAP continues to be a industry standard protocol for communicating and sharing directory-like data between programs and people.

-The Barracuda Email Security Gateway is able to perform LDAP and Active Directory recipient verification on all incoming e-mail.
+The Barracuda Email Protection is able to perform LDAP and Active Directory recipient verification on all incoming e-mail.
 This means a Email Security Gateway is able to block all e-mails addressed to users that don't exist, in addition to providing award-winning email protection from advanced threats.

 Do you have more questions about LDAP?
 Contact us now.